 USB-C is far easier to use, and more common than the old Mini USB port in the T16.
 The built-in charging feature means you don’t have to remove the battery from the radio in order to charge it, and you don’t need a separate charger either.

-It’s an integrated BMS that balance-charge 2S Lipo or Li-ion cells with cut-off at 4.2V.
+It’s an integrated BMS (battery management system) that is capable of charging 2S Lipo or Li-ion cells with cut-off at 4.2V.
 It also has over current protection and over temperature protection to increase safety during charging.
 However, you should only use LiPo or Li-ion batteries with an end voltage of 4.2V per cell for the built-in charger.
 You are not supposed to charge LiFE or older 3.6V Li-ion cells in this radio.
+According to RM:

 There are two USB interfaces – top USB is for data and simulator, the bottom USB is for charging.
 It’s an odd design to use two separate USB ports, because it means you can’t charge while playing sims.
 And the trainer port is located on the top.